Universal-Team/db/docs/_ds/twilight-menu.md

   </li>

-  <li>The 3DS theme gets a new update in years!
-Pictochat, Download Play, and Internet
+  <li>For the first time in years, the 3DS theme gets a new update!
+Pictochat, Download
-  Browser icons have been added!
+  Play, and Internet Browser icons have been added!

   <ul dir="auto">